maxxk/programming-languages/presentations/10-Operational-Semantics-Implementation.md

 # Clight operational semantics overview
 Big-step operational semantcs.
 10 evaluation relations are defined:

-1. G, E ⊦ a, M ⇐ L — evaluation of expressions in l-value position, i.e. targets of assignment
+1. G, E ⊦ a, M ⇐ L — evaluation of expressions in l-value position, i.e. targets of assignment L is a location — pair of block identifier *b* and offset δ inside the block.
-2. G, E ⊦ a, M ⇒ v — evaluation of expressions in r-value position
+2. G, E ⊦ a, M ⇒ v — evaluation of expressions in r-value position v is a value.
 3. G, E ⊦ [a], M ⇒ [v] — evaluation of lists of expression, e.g. function call arguments
 4. G, E ⊦ s, M ⇒ out, M' — evaluation of statements, terminating case, M and M' are memory states
 5. G, E ⊦ sw, M ⇒ out, M' — execution of the `switch` cases
 6. G ⊦ Fd([v]), M ⇒ v, M' — evaluation of function invocation, terminating case
 7. G, E ⊦ s, M ⇒ ∞ — evaluation of statements, diverging case

 8, 9. — diverging evaluation of `switch` cases and function invocation

 10. P ⇒ B — execution of the whole program